With a small classroom size, and individual attention, children’s education is focused around six important learning areas in this environment.

 Please find your school below so we can direct you to the correct log-in page.

-As the culmination of our School Readiness Pathway, Private Kindergarten brings together all the lessons and skills of your child’s journey in a program designed to best prepare them for success throughout their academic life.
+As the culmination of our School Readiness Pathway program, Private Kindergarten brings together all the lessons and skills of your child’s journey in a program designed to best prepare them for success throughout their academic life.

 This program gives children a chance to sharpen academic skills, such as: